threefoldfoundation/info_sdk/src/intro/README.md

 <!-- insert general objectives for the TF Network (Grid, Token and 3bot) -->
 The Threefold Foundation is realizing the vision to provides affordable, local digital services by many for anyone.
 ![](img/ses.png)
-For more information on the foundation, please check [threefold.io](https://threefold.io)
+For more information on the Foundation, please check [threefold.io](https://threefold.io)

 ### ThreeFold Tech Website
 Underpinning the two initiatives described above sits TF Tech.
 This is a regular technology company which is creating (and leading) the community to  build the required software.
 All software used is open source and we welcome anyone to participate and help us improve.
 For more information please see [threefold.tech](https://threefold.tech)